- About Us

 This is something that you can’t do by yourself.
 You must seek professional help from asbestos inspection companies in your area.

-They will help you detect, outline the exact locations of asbestos presence in your house, and set up an asbestos register for you.
+They will help you detect, and outline the exact locations of asbestos presence in your house, and set up an asbestos register for you.

 Once you’ve identified which parts of your house are filled with asbestos, it’s up to you whether to leave them there or have them removed by professionals.